Who We Help

 The Sarah Hughes Trust supports the

-Guardian and Observer’s Positive Action work placement scheme
+Guardian and Observer’s Positive Action work placement scheme.

 This is a two-week paid work experience placement for those from under represented groups who are aiming to start a career in journalism.
 There are schemes for people with disabilities, and for people who are Black, Asian or minority ethnic.
 The schemes give opportunities to work across the Guardian and Observer in departments such as News, Sports, Features, Podcasting, Business, and Photography.
 The aim of these schemes is first to identify journalists who have clear potential, and then give them the opportunity to work closely with experienced writers and editors in the London head office.